(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Unlike a HELOC, a home equity loan has a fixed loan amount and interest rate, but the rate can be slightly higher.

 With a home equity loan, you use your home as collateral.
-Which means if you aren’t able to make the payments, you risk losing your home.
+This means if you aren’t able to make the payments, you risk losing your home.

 0% Credit Card Convenience Checks